iamarkaj/car_parking_AI/README.md

 ## Overview

-An AI learns to park a car in a parking lot in a 3D physics simulation.
+An AI learns to park a car in a 3D physics simulation.
 It is trained with Rainbow-DQN algorithm with few modifications.

 The input of the Neural Network are the camera images of Display 5.
 The outputs of the Neural Network are interpreted as engine force, braking force and turning force (continuous values).
 The AI starts off with random behaviour, i.e. the Neural Network is initialized with random weights.
 It then gradually learns to solve the task by reacting to environment feedback accordingly.